-Watch a brief historical video about the Bethpage Purchase by clicking on the below image!
+Watch two brief historical videos about the Bethpage Purchase by clicking on the below images!

 Come and see our current Archives Display on the Lower Level of the Farmingdale Public Library.
 Scroll down to our “Featured Display” section for further details.

-We enjoyed serving you hearty souls hot chocolate & cookies, compliments of the Farmingdale – Bethpage Historical Society in the Village Hall!
+We enjoy serving you hot coffee & cookies, compliments of the Farmingdale – Bethpage Historical Society’s Board of Trustees post events.

 See our FBHS Event Calendar by clicking on the calendar below!